beckerbenj/eatATA/README.md

 ## Documentation

-An vignette describing the current functionality can be found on [CRAN](https://CRAN.R-project.org/package=eatATA/vignettes/eatATA.html).
+A vignette describing the current functionality can be found on [CRAN](https://CRAN.R-project.org/package=eatATA/vignettes/eatATA.html).

-Alternatively, the vignette under the development version can be accessed through `R`.
+Alternatively, the vignette of the development version can be accessed through `R`.

 ```R
 library(eatATA)